How To Make An Offer On A House In 5 Steps

 The first step in making an offer on a home is to decide how much money you’re willing to pay for the property.
 It’s important to stay inside your budget, but you shouldn’t just throw out a random number.
 You’re looking for that sweet spot between getting the best possible price and not insulting the seller by making a lowball offer.
 Here are some things to consider before you choose a final price:

-- Comparable homes (comps) in the area: Spend some time online researching nearby properties that are currently for sale.
-Is your home’s asking price higher than other homes on the market with similar amenities?
+Comparable homes (comps) in the area: Spend some time online researching nearby properties that are currently for sale.
+Is the home’s asking price higher than other homes on the market with similar amenities?
 This is another instance where you may want to consider offering less money.

-- Necessary repairs and renovations: Does your property need a lot of repairs?
+Necessary repairs and renovations: Does the property need a lot of repairs?
 Keep the cost of these repairs in mind when you consider your total overall budget.
 When you prepare your offer, you may also want to ask the seller to make the repairs or other concessions.

 Real estate agents are particularly useful in assessing the current market and housing costs.
 Your agent will complete a comparative market analysis, which considers the most recent sales in the area in order to help you assess how the house you are interested in compares to what the others sold for.
 Be sure to ask questions about recent sales that might not yet have gone to closing, which can help you decide if it's a seller’s market, a buyer’s market or if it's transitioning from one to the other.